taKana671/shapes/README.md

 * Windows11

 # Usage of class
-* There are 7 classes, Sphere, Box, Torus, Cone, Plane, QuickSphere, Plane.
+* There are 7 classes, including Sphere, Box, Torus, Cone, Plane, QuickSphere and Plane.
 * Instantiate and call create method.
 * Change parameter values as needed in instantiation.
 ```